The AI Act

 Unacceptable Risk

 AI systems under the “Unacceptable Risk” category are seen as direct threats to fundamental rights, safety, or EU values.
 These systems are banned under the AI Act because of their harmful nature.
-Examples of such technologies include:
+Examples include:

 These prohibitions reflect the EU’s commitment to ethical AI that respects human rights.